 Question: May I request additional funds in my no-cost extension request?

 Answer: No. Sponsors have separate processes for requesting additional funds.
 Contact ORA for information about requesting additional funds.

 Question: Can I submit a request for a SECOND no-cost extension?

 Answer: Some federal sponsors may not consider a request for a second extension.
 When a second request is allowed, it requires direct review by the sponsor and a lead-time of approximately 60 days prior to the project termination date.
 Consult the terms and conditions of your award agreement, sponsor guidelines, or contact ORA for guidance.
 Please note that second requests always require more detailed justification than first requests and some sponsors require budget sheets for remaining funds and a justification.

 Question: Who can help me if I have questions?

 Answer: Please contact Shannon Johnson at 581-1476.

 Question: Are subsistence payments a non-allowable expense if the participant is local?

 Answer: NSF limits subsistence payments to “local” participants.
 This is an NSF specific restriction that many institutions have adopted in their own policy language.
-To date, UMS has not added this restriction on subsistence cost for “local” participants, through the APL does state that “specific agency guidelines on participant support vary from sponsor to sponsor and from program to program thus it is important to refer to agency and program-specific guidelines.”
+To date, UMS has not added this restriction on subsistence cost for “local” participants, though the APL does state that “specific agency guidelines on participant support vary from sponsor to sponsor and from program to program thus it is important to refer to agency and program-specific guidelines.”
 Therefore, it would be best to verify this requirement directly with the sponsor.